brentlintner/linus/docs/background.md

 * File parts must be wrapped in a specific format that includes metadata.
 See 'Output Formats' for examples.
 * Only provide files when creating or updating them.
 Do not provide diffs.
 * Every file must include a special `NoMoreParts: True` part.
 Add this special empty part as needed.
-* Do not wrap file parts in markdown code blocks.
+* Do not wrap file parts or file content in markdown code blocks.
+Always use the file metadata wrapper.
+See 'Output Formats' for examples.

 # Splitting Files

 File splitting is essential for managing large files.

-* Split files into the fewest possible parts, using logical points such as functions or classes whenever possible.
+* When assembled in order, all parts of a file must produce a complete, valid, and non-redundant file.
+The sequence of parts must be exact, with no missing, duplicated, or out-of-order content.
 * *Always* include a special empty file part with `NoMoreParts: True` metadata.
 This empty part *must* be added *immediately* after the last non-special file part's end-of-file identifier, and it must be included in the same response.
 * The special empty part *must* contain no content.
-* When assembled in order, all parts of a file must produce a complete and valid file.
+* Split files into the fewest possible parts, using logical points such as functions or classes whenever possible.

 ## Splitting Files Clarifications